In order of the Boston Marathon Route from Start to Finish:

 Kenmore Square: 2 stars

 Okay talk about PACKED!
-We love Kenmore Square and are even starting a brand new Fenway Food Tour there, but it's CROWDED with a capital C on Patriots Day.
+We love Kenmore Square which is near Fenway Park and have a Fenway Food Tour there, but it’s CROWDED with a capital C on Patriots Day.
 Like so much so you may not even see the runners.
-And if you think you can't pack any more people into one location, you'll be even more squished once the Red Sox game gets let out.
-I mean, you could get there at like 7am to grab a spot on Eastern Standard's patio, but that means one thing: C-O-F-F-E-E!
+And if you think you can’t pack any more people into one location, you’ll be even more squished once the Red Sox game gets let out.
+I mean, you could get there at like 7am to grab a spot on Eastern Standard’s patio, but that means one thing: C-O-F-F-E-E!

 Boylston Street: 3.5 stars

 Here we go mile 26!
 Quick, do you know someone who works in the office buildings along the route?
 The Boston Marathon ends at the Boylston Street Finish Line.
 If you’re the kind of person who ventures into the city for a Patriots Parade, then these crowds may not give you pause.
 Security is increasingly tight in this area of the city for good reason, and there’s a lot of commotion as runners find their families and friends.
 But it truly is inspiring to be there where the cheering happens and the winners kiss the ground.